martinbezecny/Simple-Heart-Rate-Monitor/README.md

 ## Usage
-- **Connect**: Click CONNECT and choose the desired body-worn heart rate monitor.
+- **Connect**: Tap CONNECT and choose the desired body-worn heart rate monitor.
 - **Resize number**: Use on-screen buttons to resize the number.
-- **Reset average**: Click the average value to reset it.
+- **Reset average**: Tap the average value to reset it.

 ## Task list
 - [x] Fix a bug where a lot of "Unknown Devices" are displayed during search.